NAS QNAP Turbo Station TS-653B / TS-653D RAID Array Format Recovery: How to Recover Data After Format

 It is essential to ensure that you have a proper backup strategy in place to protect your data in case of such failures.
 Regularly backing up your data to an external storage device or a cloud backup service can help mitigate the risk of data loss during a failed RAID rebuild process.

-Although NAS Turbo Station TS-653B / TS-653D can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-653B / TS-653D can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view